Gireeshboddu/healthcare_data_pipeline/README.md

-# **Healthcare Data Pipeline**
+# Healthcare Data Pipeline
+This project was created by [minhky2185](https://github.com/minhky2185), and I am currently working on it and enhancing it.

 The project aims to build a single source of true data storage for large healthcare datasets using Spark and S3.
-Some dashboards are also made in this project for visualization.
+Some dashboards have also been made for visualization in this project.